j1o2h3n/DDSTGCN/README.md

 『The code is still being sorted out, and a more complete version will be released later』

-The upload of the data set is incomplete.
-I have been busy recently, and I will add it later.

 ## Requirements

 - python 3